 So, in addition to my planned actions for 2018, I am calling on you to join me!
 Do you know any women in business that deserve recognition?
-Are you one yourself?
+Are you one yourself (fill this out)?
 I want to hear from you!
 I challenge you to get involved by emailing me here about women you think should be added to my list.
 Below are questions they or you could answer and send me so that I could include them in our blog and highlight their business!

 - What woman inspires you and why?

 - What do you think are the most significant challenges for women business owners or women in leadership positions?